JaCraig/Mecha/README.md

 4. Can I create my own data shrinker?

     A. Yes by implementing the Mecha.Core.Shrinker.Interfaces.IShrinker interface.
 The system should automatically pick them up and use them.

+5. Can I create my own data mutator?

+    A. Yes by implementing the Mecha.Core.Mutator.Interfaces.IMutator interface.
+The system should automatically pick them up and use them.